How do you know if you have mastitis and how common is it?

 This is why, if you’ve already had a breast inflammation, you might like to read here on how to prevent it as best we can.
 (There are no guarantees, of course.
 No matter what some women do, they may unfortunately be prone to breast inflammation during lactation.
 We can only give prevention our best shot!)

-You can read about five steps for preventing breast inflammation here.
+You can read about the six steps for preventing breast inflammation here.